-Litigation - The County is a defendant in several legal proceedings that are in various stages of litigation in the nature of claims for alleged damages to persons and/or property and other similar types of actions rising in the course of County operations.
-It is believed that the outcome, or exposure to the County, from such litigation is either unknown or potential losses, if any, would not have a material adverse effect to the financial position of the County.
+Litigation - The County is a defendant in several legal proceedings that are in various stages of litigation.
+It is believed that the outcome, or exposure to the County, from such litigation is either unknown or potential losses, if any, would not be material to the financial statements.
 The County has procured insurance coverage covering all pending claims which is deemed to be adequate to meet any contingent liabilities arising from pending litigation or claims.

-Note 19: CONCENTRATIONS
+Note 20: CONCENTRATIONS